Kwezza/Amiga-cli-details/README.md

 # Amiga Console Window Size Detection

-This project provides a C program that detects the size of the console window (in rows and columns) on AmigaOS systems, specifically targeting AmigaOS 3.2.
+This project provides a C program that detects the size of the console window (in rows and columns) on AmigaOS systems, specifically targeting Workbench 2+.
 The program utilizes ANSI escape sequences to query the console device for its dimensions and includes a fallback to default values if the query is unsuccessful.

 ## Description